knative/docs/docs/admin/eventing/sources-configuration.md

 # Configure event source defaults

-Each Knative Source can be configured depending on how it is generating events.
-This document contains details about how to configure the available Sources that can be configured.
+This topic describes how to configure defaults for Knative event sources.
+You can configure event sources depending on how they generate events.

 ## Ping Source Configurations